2020PB/police-brutality/reports/Wisconsin.md

 ### Police on bikes restrain man using knee on neck | June 2nd

 Protesters were congregating at the intersection of North 6th Street and McKinley Avenue.
 A group of officers on bikes rode up to them.
 Two officers on bikes collided with one another; one officer fell to the ground.
-Officers then tackled a protestor (for reasons unknown) and attempted to take him into custody, with one officer placing a knee on his neck or head for one or two minutes.
-No officers intervened to get the knee off the man's neck; police formed a barrier to screen the arrest from other protestors and people filming.
+Officers then tackled a protester (for reasons unknown) and attempted to take him into custody, with one officer placing a knee on his neck or head for one or two minutes.
+No officers intervened to get the knee off the man's neck; police formed a barrier to screen the arrest from other protesters and people filming.
 At the same time, police arrested one other man and hit a woman in the collarbone -- again, for reasons unknown.
 The man who had an officer's knee on his neck has sued.

 tags: arrest, bike, knee, knee-on-neck, protester, strike, tackle